loighic/loighic.github.io/_pages/macro/pt1b/demand.md

 ##### 'Shifts in demand' versus 'shifts in quantity demanded'

-In an analysis of demand, there are two kinds of changes: (1) a change from one point on a demand curve to another point on the demand curve, and (2) a shift of the whole demand curve to the left or to the right.
+In an analysis of demand, there are two kinds of changes: (1) a change from one point on a demand curve to another point on that demand curve, and (2) a shift of the whole demand curve to the left or to the right.

 The first one---a change from one point on a demand curve to another point---is caused by a change in price.
 If the price of a good or service increases, then we move up the demand curve---and we get a new, lower quantity demanded.
 If the price of a good or service decreases, then we move down the demand curve---and we have a new, higher quantity demanded.

 The second one---shifts of the whole demand curve to the left or the right---is caused by a change to one of the factors that we just examined: tastes and preferences, the number of consumers, expectations about future prices, incomes, or the price of related goods.

 The way to keep these two types of changes separate is to notice that we can change price right on the graph.
 We just move up or down the vertical axis.
-And when we do this, we are necessarily going to move up or down the demand curve, which will designate a lower or higher value on the horizontal axis.
+And when we do this, we are going to move up or down the demand curve, which will designate a lower or higher value on the horizontal axis.

 <div class="container">